-Juliette’s technical abilities and collaborative approach led to her being “recommended” by the IAM1000, who say that she “manages international portfolios with a sure hand and provides unerringly pragmatic advice.”
-Further, “Her strategies are clear and robust; she can get up to speed on complex technologies quickly; and she navigates challenging examinations with finesse.”
+Juliette’s technical abilities and collaborative approach led to her being “recommended” by the IAM1000 2022, who say that she “blends technical acumen with an evident understanding of the legal particularities of patent practice”, and that this “[p]ackaged with her professionalism, friendly demeanour, and prompt attentiveness and responsiveness”, means “there is nothing left wanting”.
 As a trade mark attorney, Juliette advises clients on a wide range of trade mark matters including maximising their protection and taking action against infringers.

 Juliette has represented clients in a wide range of industries in both contentious and non-contentious matters.
 In particular, she has prosecuted and defended trade mark oppositions in the UK and Europe, and has experience of US trade mark oppositions.